uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 - where and how to configure the connection parameters for the reporting database
   * on a single Server ?
+    - The R/W account should be in `/etc/rhn/rhn.conf` like the other DB account
   * on the Hub for every managed single Server?
+    - As the Hub "manages" the single Servers, it should create an own Read-only account and store it in its DB under the system item.